-Karen is an MSW, LCSW-C and joined CSC in November 2020.
-She is a navigator for the cancer Support Helpline.
+Karen joined CSC in November 2020.
+She is a navigator for the Cancer Support Helpline.
 Karen has been a social worker for the past 16 years and graduated from Howard University School of Social Work in Washington, D.C.
 She has worked in various medical and behavioral health settings addressing the needs of individuals and families coping with trauma and grief/loss concerns.
 She enjoys traveling, volunteering for community events, and spending time with family and friends.

 Karen joined CSC in October 2019 and is the Senior Director and Patient Navigator of the Cancer Support Helpline.
 She has 30 years of oncology experience as a social worker and practice administrator in university health care settings as well as patient services, fundraising, and programs development in the nonprofit cancer advocacy space.
 At CSC Karen is a member of the Programs team and provides clinical oversight of the Cancer Support Helpline.
 In addition, Karen coordinates navigation services for patients and caregivers.
 Her special areas of interest include financial navigation, addressing barriers to care, adult learning needs, and women’s health...